ninja76/aws_elb_ssh/README.md

 ## Build SSH configs for AWS ELB members!

 ###The Problem
-You have an autoscale group and instances are always coming and going.
-Sometimes its nessecery to SSH into them for troubloeshooting or something.
+You have an autoscale group with instances behind an ELB that are always coming and going.
+Sometimes its nessecery to SSH into them for troubloeshooting, deloyment or something other task.
 But it can be a hassle to manually goto the AWS console and track down IP addresses for the instances.
 This script does that for you and even builds the SSH configs for you!

 ##Usage